 Fact # 1: Humans are not in tune with dogs.

 Dogs are simple creatures but humans make them complicated because they don’t understand dogs.
-Understanding dogs mean learning everything about them and respecting to love them.
-Dog lovers and dog owners have a picture in their mind about typical, well-behaved dogs but they don’t have enough knowledge about dogs, in general, to be in tune with their dogs to prevent bad behaviours and develop a well-balanced dog.
+Understanding dogs mean learning everything about them and respecting them to love them.
+Dog lovers and dog owners have a picture in their minds about typical, well-behaved dogs but they don’t have enough knowledge about dogs, in general, to be in tune with their dogs to prevent bad behaviours and develop a well-balanced dog.
 Most dog owners are dog lovers but not educated dog lovers.
 By starting training, dog owners are able to gain general knowledge about dogs.

 Fact #2: Dog owners rely on gadgets rather than relationship.

 Many dog owners rely on tools, gadgets and media to improve their dog’s behaviour rather than improving the relationship with their dog.
-No tools can replace the healthy relationship which is built by consistent, long term, positive training, knowledge and patience.
+No tools can replace the healthy relationship which is built by consistent, long-term, positive training, knowledge and patience.

 Most dog owners feel that since they own the dog it should listen to them automatically but the dog has not developed a healthy relationship with the owner in a way that is solid and makes sense for the dog to follow the human rules, therefore, dog owners do not see results right away.